Top 10 interesting facts about Eagles

 05: Diet of Eagles

-Diet of Eagles
+Diet of Eagles - interesting facts about Eagles

 Eagles are apex predators, but what they like to eat is all about species.
-Whereas Eagles have around 60 diverse species but, they can be divided broadly into four groups; sea eagles, booted eagles, snake eagles, and giant forest eagles.
+Eagles have around 60 diverse species but, they can be divided broadly into four groups; sea eagles, booted eagles, snake eagles, and giant forest eagles.
 Booted eagles like to take the diet of birds, small mammals, reptiles, rodents, amphibians, and insects, whereas others are more restricted.
-Sea eagles or fish eagles mostly take a diet of fish whilst, snake eagles specialize in capturing reptiles.
-Giant forest eagles like to prey on various forest animals.
-Interestingly, one of the largest eagles, the Harpy eagle, feeds on huge animals like monkeys, sloths, and coatis.

 04: 68% of Bald Eagle died because of Humans

-68% of Bald Eagle died because of Humans
+68% of Bald Eagle died because of Humans - interesting facts about Eagles

 Eagles tend to live longer lives, and you know one bald eagle in captivity reported to live to 50 years old.
 If we consider the death reasons for bald eagles so, human interaction seems responsible for them.
 In one survey of bald eagles, scientists found that 23% of eagles died from striking items such as wires, buildings, and cars.
-Furthermore, the bald eagles’ survey shows that another 22% died from being shot.
-Another 5% of the bald eagles died from being trapped, 9% died from being fried, presumably by power lines, and 11% died from being poisoned.
-So, for all reasons, indirectly humans are involved.

 03: Lifespan

-When we look at the average lifespan of bald eagles, bald eagle interesting facts show that they live an average life of 20 years old in the wild.
+When we look at the average lifespan of bald eagles, bald eagle interesting facts show that they live an average life of 20 years in the wild.
 Some individual bald eagles in the wild can live up to 26 years also.

 02: Eagles don’t migrate unnecessarily

-Eagles dont migrate unnecessarily
+Eagles dont migrate unnecessarily - interesting facts about Eagles

 One of the interesting facts about Eagles is that they don’t migrate unnecessarily.
 Many eagles in Florida do not migrate.
 Most bald eagles migrate south in the fall to areas just for the sake of sufficient food and return north in the spring to nest.
 In the spring, eagles migrate quickly; during the fall, they migrate slightly slowly, and occasionally they remain in an area for a week or so before continuing.